WPDevelopers/embedpress/src/readme.txt

 == Installation ==

-You can install EmbedPress through your WordPress admin area:
+You can install PublishPress Embeds through your WordPress admin area:

 Access the “Plugins” page.
 Click on the “Add New” button.
-Search for “EmbedPress”.
+Search for “PublishPress Embeds”.
-Install the EmbedPress plugin.
+Install the PublishPress Embeds plugin.
-Activate the EmbedPress plugin.
+Activate the PublishPress Embeds plugin.

 == Frequently Asked Questions ==